About Galaxy S10 Guides

 Galaxy S10 Guides do NOT cover the following: rooting Galaxy S10, DIY hacking the S10 hardware, flashing the firmware for Galaxy S10…

 Galaxy S10 Guide is a free community: all contents are free to read.
 You are free to ask questions related to Galaxy S10, S10+, S10e, and S10 5G.

 Detailed how-to guides on using Galaxy S10 or solving problems on Galaxy S10 are the starting point.
-Many owners can learn to use some features of Galaxy S10 through these guides.
-Owners can also share their solution or recommendations for a similar problem.
+Many owners can learn to use some features of the Galaxy S10 through these guides.
+Owners can also share their solutions or recommendations for a similar problem.

-Discussions are moderated in the comments section so that meaningful contributions from fellow Galaxy S10 owners will benefit other members in the community.
+Discussions are moderated in the comments section so that meaningful contributions from fellow Galaxy S10 owners will benefit other members of the community.